 Caraway’s non-toxic baking sheets are oven-safe up to 550 °F, so if you want to use them for high heat cooking, they’re a terrific choice.
-Depending on the dish you’re baking, your most optimum temperature probably lies somewhere in between 325 and 450 °F though.
+Depending on the dish you’re baking, your optimum temperature probably lies somewhere between 325 and 450 °F though.

 Eventually, the non-stick properties will fade away with use, but if you care for these baking sheets properly, they’re designed to last for many years.

 And if food does end up sticking, you can do a deep-clean with baking soda and vinegar before washing with mild non-toxic dish soap.

 P.S.
 If you bake on a regular basis, you may be interested in Caraway’s full set of bakeware, which will give you everything you need, including multiple baking sheets, a muffin pan, a loaf pan, and circle pans for round cakes.
 You can get $150 off right now, and the company even gives you a handy organizer for easier storage.